cehbz/classical-tagger/internal/uploader/README.md

 ## Features

 - **Metadata Preservation**: Fetches and preserves existing torrent and group metadata from Redacted
-- **Artist Validation**: Strict validation of artist roles to prevent incorrect metadata changes
+- **Artist Validation**: Validates that local artists are a superset of Redacted artists with role compatibility checking
+- **Domain Model**: Uses `domain.Artist` with type-safe role enums throughout the codebase
 - **Smart Caching**: 24-hour cache of API responses to minimize repeated calls
 - **Rate Limiting**: Built-in rate limiter respecting Redacted's API limits (10 requests/10 seconds)
 - **Dry Run Mode**: Preview what would be uploaded without making changes